EyeSift

 How accurate is the AI text detector?

-Our detector analyzes statistical patterns like perplexity, burstiness, and vocabulary richness to estimate AI probability.
-Accuracy improves with longer text samples (200+ words).
-No AI detector is 100% accurate — results should be treated as one data point rather than definitive proof.
-Heavily edited AI text or highly formulaic human writing can produce misleading scores.
+EyeSift analyzes statistical patterns like perplexity, burstiness, vocabulary richness, repetition, AI-style phrases, and human-writing indicators to estimate AI probability.
+Accuracy improves with longer samples.
+No AI detector is 100% accurate, so results should be treated as one review signal rather than definitive proof.

 Can this detect text from ChatGPT, Claude, and Gemini?